Tag: skin health

 How they work: The microneedles penetrate the skin barrier and deliver active ingredients (usually salicylic acid or niacinamide) directly into the pimple.
 They also create tiny channels that help bring the inflammation to the surface faster.

 My experience: I love these for stubborn cystic pimples.
-In the event that I get one of those deep, painful bumps that won’t come to a head, a micro-needle patch is a game-changer.
+In the event that I get one of those deep, painful bumps that won’t come to a head, a micro-needle patch is one of the best ways to make a pimple go away fast.
 I press firmly to ensure good contact and leave it on for 6-8 hours (or overnight).

 Timeline: